nanoc/nanoc.app/content/docs/3-getting-started.md

 end
 </code></pre>

-This function will take the current page's tags and return a comma-separated list of tags.
+This function will take the current page’s tags and return a comma-separated list of tags.
 If there are no tags, it returns "(none)".
 To put this piece of code to use, open the default layout and add this line right above the `<%= yield %>` line:

 <pre title="Code snippet to be added to the default layout"><code class="language-html">
 &lt;p>Tags: &lt;%= tags %>&lt;/p>